jetthoughts/jt.github.io/README.md

 ###Categories

-All posts has to be have two categories.
+All posts have to be have two categories.

-  1. Type category – is for global type (in this case `blog`) which is represent its position inside the site structure, like a blog, career and portfolio.
+  1. Type category – is for the global type (in this case `blog`) which represents its position inside the site structure, like a blog, career and portfolio.

-  2. Content category – represent contextual category itself, like mobile, team, ruby etc.
+  2. Content category – represents contextual category itself, like mobile, team, ruby etc.

-This simple guideline allows to generate archive pages with list of all post in selected categories(tags) and make links for category into post page.
+This simple guideline allows to generate archive pages with list of all post in selected categories(tags) and make links for category into a post page.

 ###Writing a new post

-Add new markdown file inside `_posts/blog/` directory with following header data:
+Add new markdown file inside `_posts/blog/` directory with the following header data:

 ```
 ---